 This particular year, Christmas was coming, and I can tell you we were as excited as any kids in the country, just dying to see what Santa would bring.
 By the time Christmas Eve rolled around I am sure me, my brother and my sister were testing every last nerve, our parents possessed as we counted down the seconds till the man in red landed.
 On Christmas Eve afternoon it happened.
 Snow!

 Some of what happened next I remember and some my Mom told me.

 What we didn't know right then was that my Dad had gone to our old house as soon as the snow began to stick.
 He might not have been able to buy us much, but he was a wizard with his hands.
-In our old shed he had left some timber planks behind and he spent that whole dark night building us a once in a life time gift to have on Christmas morning.
-I have no idea if he walked, thumbed or drove that night, but the romantic in me always had a vision of him trudging through the night, with snow falling all around him, dragging the sled home for us.
+In our old shed, he had left some timber planks behind, and he spent that whole dark night building us a once in a lifetime gift to have on Christmas morning.
+I have no idea if he walked, thumbed or drove that night, but the romantic in me always had a vision of him trudging through the night, with snow falling all around him, dragging the sledge home for us.